TimHanewich/Misc-Articles/Azure-OpenAI-Sora/readme.md

 ```

 ## Step 3: Retrieve the Video
 Finally, we can perform the last step in the video generation process: retrieve the video!
-In the `status: suceeded` response from step 2, will see it provides another `id` of the generation directly (**not** the job ID).
+In the `status: succeeded` response from step 2, will see it provides another `id` of the generation directly (**not** the job ID).
 In my case, it is `gen_01jy990gaxeayb74aq4hnbn2cp`.
 We can use this ID in *another* GET request to retrieve the completed video, shown below:

 ```
 GET https://ai-myproject.openai.azure.com/openai/v1/video/generations/gen_01jy990gaxeayb74aq4hnbn2cp/content/video?api-version=preview